I love the farm where I get my farm share each week. It's thanks to them that I'm redoing this cauliflower curry recipe.

 You can do most prep work while you cook your curry.
 Start out by chopping up your onion and jalapeno, if you're using it.
 Saute the jalapeno and half of the onion with the vegetable oil in your skillet or pot.

-Meanwhile, grind your spices in a bullet blender or regular blender.
+Meanwhile, grind your spices in a bullet blender (affiliate link) or regular blender.
 Add in the remaining onion and ¼ of your water, and puree until smooth.

 You add this to the sauteed onion and use a little more water to rinse your blender.
 While this cooks down, you can chop up your cauliflower.